 Since the job offer required daily commuting by car, we excluded all subjects without a car for the experiment presented in this article (204 observations).
-We set this requirement because, within the design, it would have been too complex also to implement different means of transportation, which would again depend on distance, availability, and travel time.
-Besides, 86 percent of subjects in the entire sample own a car, while 65 percent usually also get to work by car.8 Furthermore, with the experimental design relying on subjects' current commuting distance, we had to exclude all subjects exclusively working from home because we had no comparable distance to present as a starting value (98 observations).
+We set this requirement because, within the design, it would have been too complex to implement different means of transportation, which would again depend on distance, availability, and travel time.
+In addition, 86 percent of the subjects in the entire sample reported owning a car, while 65 percent reported usually getting to work by car.12 Furthermore, with the experimental design relying on subjects' current commuting distance, we had to exclude all subjects exclusively working from home because we had no comparable distance to present as a starting value (98 observations).
 We also excluded subjects who refused the job offer even when their commuting distance and time were not altered (26 observations).
 Applying these additional filters led to 1,137 observations.

 Descriptive statistics for the final sample can be found in Table 1.
-Since we used quotas on gender, age, and federal state, the mean age and sex of the sample equal that of the German population.
-Employees are, on average, 51% male and 44 years old.
-Around half of the subjects live in cities.
-The distribution of current commuting lengths is right-skewed, with a mean of 20.24 kilometers and a median of 15 kilometers.
-Subjects need 26.53 minutes at the mean (median: 20 minutes) for this distance.
-As expected, with 75 percent of employees already primarily using a car on their way to work, the share is higher than in the full sample, where only 65 percent use their car.
-One might notice that the average speed of around 46 km/h is significantly lower than the assumed 55 km/h speed for the additional commuting length.
-However, if we restrict our calculation to motorists, the current average speed inclines to around 52 km/h and becomes even higher the longer the distance.
-Hence, the added travel time for the fictitious workplaces is reasonable as it only applies to the added distance.
+Since we used quotas for gender, age, and federal state, the mean age and sex of the sample equaled that of the German population.
+Employees were, on average, 51% male and 44 years old.
+Approximately half of the subjects reported living in cities.
+The distribution of current commuting lengths was right-skewed, with a mean of 20.24 kilometers and a median of 15 kilometers.
+Subjects reported needing 26.53 minutes at the mean (median: 20 minutes) to travel this distance.
+As expected, with 75 percent of employees already primarily using a car on their way to work, the share is higher than that in the full sample, where only 65 percent reported using their car.
+One might notice that the average speed of approximately 46 km/h is significantly lower than the assumed 55 km/h speed for the additional commuting length.
+However, if we restrict our calculation to motorists, the current average speed inclines to approximately 52 km/h and becomes even higher the